binchenX/understand_container/docs/ch7.md

 So, how it works?

-## Bridge, Veth, Route and iptable/NAT
+## Bridge, Veth, Route, and iptable/NAT

-Upon a hook being called, the container runtime will pass the hook the container's [state](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#state), among other things, the pid of the container (in runtime namespace).
-The hook, `Netns` in this case, will use that PID to find out the network namespace the container is supposed to be run in.
-With that PID, the `netns` will do a few things:
+When a hook is called, the container runtime passes the container's [state](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#state) to the hook.
+This includes the PID of the container (in the runtime namespace).
+The hook, `Netns` in this case, uses this PID to determine the network namespace in which the container is supposed to run.
+With this PID, `netns` performs a few tasks:

-1) Create a Linux [bridge](https://wiki.archlinux.org/index.php/Network_bridge) with the default name `netns0`(if there isn't already one).
-Also, set up the MASQUERADE rule on the host.
+1) It creates a Linux [bridge](https://wiki.archlinux.org/index.php/Network_bridge) with the default name `netns0` (if one doesn't already exist).
+It also sets up the MASQUERADE rule on the host.
-2) Create a [veth pair](http://man7.org/linux/man-pages/man4/veth.4.html), connecting one endpoint of the pair to the bridge `netns0` and placing another one (renamed to `eth0`) into the container network namespaces.
+2) It creates a [veth pair](http://man7.org/linux/man-pages/man4/veth.4.html), connects one endpoint of the pair to the bridge `netns0`, and places the other one (renamed to `eth0`) into the container's network namespaces.
-3) Allocate and assign an IP to the container interface (`eth0`) and set up the Route table for the container.
+3) It allocates and assigns an IP to the container interface (`eth0`) and sets up the Route table for the container.

-Soon we'll go over the stuff we mentioned above in detail but let's start another container with the same config.json.
-Hopefully, it'll make things more clear and interesting than having only one container.
+We'll soon delve into the details of the above-mentioned tasks.
+But first, let's start another container with the same `config.json`.
+This should make things clearer and more interesting than having just one container.

 - bridge and interfaces